Chatanga/DuneImmorality/README.md

-# Rakis Rising TTS Mod
+# Rakis Rising Mod for Tabletop Simulator

+An evolution of Dune Uprising (a simplified and undisclosed port of Spice Flow) to bring back some advanced features of Spice Flow.

 Features: